eclipse/kuksa.val/doc/KUKSA.val_server/build-docker.md

 ## Development Docker
 Not optimized at all, just gets  Ubuntu installed and does a first compile.
 Will drop you to a shell

-To build go to kuksa.val main dir and do
+To build go to kuksa.val server main dir and do

 ```
 docker build -f ./kuksa-val-server/docker/Dockerfile.dev -t kuksavaltest .